dgaydukov/cert-aws/sa/files/sa.md

 Aws account and creator don't own network.
 For any changes there should be voting process between all network members.
 Peer node - when member join network it should have at least 1 peer node which store copy of distributed ledger with all transactions.
 Each blockchain has unique identifier `ResourceID.MemberID.NetworkID.managedblockchain.AWSRegion.amazonaws.com:PortNumber`.
 Port depends on blockcahin framework you are using.
 Yet this link is private, so members should have vpc and use vpc PrivateLink to access blockchain endpoint.
 AWS Blockchain Templates - you can run Ethereum/Hyperledger on ECS cluster or in ec2 using docker and have full control (compare to managed blockchain where you don't have access to ec2 machines).

-###### Secrets Manager
-SM allows you to rotate/manage/retrieve db credentials, API keys, and other secrets throughout their lifecycle.
-You can encrypt secrets at rest using kms (you can choose your own, otherwise SM create new kms for you).
-To retrieve secrets, you simply replace secrets in plain text in your app with code to pull in those secrets programmatically using the Secrets Manager APIs.
-You use iam to control which users/roles have access to which stores.
-SM can store json, so you can store any text up to 64KB.
-Key rotation for RDS/DocumentDB/RedShift supported out-of-the-box.
-You can add key rotation to oracle on ec2 by modifying sample lambda.
-You can configure cw events to be notified when SM rotate credentials.
-SM never store plaintext secrets to any persistent layer.
-This can be ideal for lambda evn vars, cause they are shown in lambda console.
-Moreover you can use lambda in private subnet without internet access and still be able to access SM with PrivateLink (create vpc endpoint for SM).

 ###### AppStream 2.0
 Fully managed non-persistent app & desktop streaming service that provides instant access to desktop applications from anywhere, SAP - one of best candidates to be deployed on this platform.